Friday, July 26, 2024

 Industrial engineers have to use every pathway available for productivity improvement.
 Industrial engineering is engineering based in operations or shop floor and it is also continuous engineering improvement of the product and process first and then improvement of related process elements like planning, communication (information), inventory etc.

 In machine shop industrial engineering or industrial engineering of machining processes and machining operations, simulation of machining process is also an important path to understand the process to increase productivity by reducing the cycle time by modifying the machining parameters or variables.
-Industrial engineers need to have knowledge of machine simulation and use appropriately in productivity improvement.
+Industrial engineers need to have knowledge of machine simulation and use it appropriately in productivity improvement.

 Machining Process Analysis Using Simulation and Finite Element Models

 "Machining Process Analysis" is the chapter name used by the authors Stephenson and Agapiou to discuss this topic.
-According to them, three types of analyses process are performed.
+According to them, three types of analyses of process are performed.
 One is force, power, and cycle time analyses using kinematic simulations (or mechanistic models).
 Second is, structural analysis for clamping and fixturing using finite element methods.
 The third is the detailed chip formation analyses done using finite element models.

 Kinematic simulations of machining processes are used to calculate cycle times and time histories of cutting forces and power.
 The inputs required include the part and tool geometries, tool paths, and cutting pressures for the combination of "tool–workpiece material" of interest, which may be measured in tests or estimated from finite element calculations.
 The tool geometries and tool paths are preferably read directly from CAD and CAM systems.
 Based on this information, the kinematic motions of the tool with respect to the workpiece as a function of time can be simulated, and the instantaneous area of material being cut (the interference between the tool and workpiece) at any time can be computed from the tool path and part geometry.